“If you can’t explain it simply, you don’t understand it well enough.” – Albert Einstein

 Margaux Phares (January 2018 - Present)

 One flight, one very long car ride, and one rickety boat trip later, Margaux arrived at a tiny research station island in the Atlantic.
 She was far from the mountains of Colorado, bitter neighbors New York and New Jersey, and innocuous suburbs of northern Illinois that punctuated her somewhat nomadic youth.
 Here, among the coral, rays (sun and marine life) and mangrove forests, she was immediately drawn to the life sciences.
 In the great snowy north at the University of Minnesota, she took her B.S. in Biology.
-While working underground in neuroscience laboratories and above ground in emergency medicine, she developed a sharp appreciation for the intersections of science and society.
-Pursuing science communication made sense, and so she took up her Master’s in Science Writing at the Massachusetts Institute of Technology.
+After working underground in neuroscience laboratories and above ground in emergency medicine, she took up her Master’s in Science Writing at the Massachusetts Institute of Technology (MIT).
 Next, she wrote for the European Molecular Biology Laboratory in Heidelberg, Germany.
 In between meeting scientists from all over the world, curating an exhibition combining science and art, and going to science slams, she grew especially interested in one question: How do different corners of the world communicate science?
 Next thing, she was moving to Japan.
-She looks forward to eating lots of okonomiyaki, immersing herself in the music and scicomm scenes of east Asia, and probing the stories of science within Hiroshima University.
+She looks forward to eating lots of okonomiyaki, immersing herself in the music and scicom scenes of east Asia, and probing the stories of science within Hiroshima University.

 Richard J. O'Connor (January 2017 - December 2017)